Kandidatarbete-Chalmers-MCCX02-19-06/ResPiRadar/README.md

 ### Heart and Respiration rate from Radar on a Raspberry Pi
 This application is made in a Bachelor's thesis project at Chalmers University of Technology in 2019.
 The purpose is to measure heart rate and respiration rate with radar and display the results in an interactive application.
+The application is currently available on Google Play at https://play.google.com/store/apps/details?id=com.chalmers.respiradar.

 #### How to use the application
 The application is supposed to connect to a Raspberry Pi 3 Model B+ with a mounted Radar on it.